SysMo/SmoWeb/BioReactors/templates/BioReactors/restblocks/reStructuredText/BiochemicalReactionsDoc.rst

 coefficient or rate constant of the reaction.
 The value of this coefficient :math:`k` depends on conditions such as temperature, ionic strength, surface area of the adsorbent, light irradiation or others.

 The exponents :math:`x`  and :math:`y` are called reaction orders and depend on the reaction mechanism.
-According the law of mass action [BR2009]_ for elementary (single-step) reaction (i.e. for reaction with no intermediate steps in its reaction mechanism) the order in each reactant is equal to its stoichiometric coefficient (for our example if the reaction is elementary then :math:`x=a` and :math:`y=b`).
+According to the law of mass action [BR2009]_ for elementary (single-step) reaction (i.e. for reaction with no intermediate steps in its reaction mechanism), the order in each reactant is equal to its stoichiometric coefficient (for our example if the reaction is elementary then :math:`x=a` and :math:`y=b`).
 For complex (multistep) reactions, however, as we note above, this is not true.